 But how does this work?
 It is about applying blockchain technology that is ultra-fast, infinitely scalable, quantum secure, and energy efficient – which ensures it is environmentally friendly.

 This is where Temtum’s temporal blockchain comes in.
 The temporal blockchain has near zero energy usage and can scale rapidly to be used by millions of users via smartphones, Internet of Things devices, drones, and cars.
 Temtum’s technology can also be used across SMS text from basic non-smartphone mobiles – ideal for countries with low levels of internet penetration or poor infrastructure

 Its transactions per second (tps) surpasses other providers with Temtum, boasting over 120,000tps in comparison to VISA’s 56,000tps.
 It’s clear that Temtum is strongly positioned to support African nations with their adoption of CBDCs through fast, scalable, and green technology.

 CBDCs are just one way that African economies can benefit from blockchain technology.
 Blockchain can be utilised in a range of government functions including securing and verifying legislation records, cyber protection, and healthcare.
 Temtum continues to build relationships with the Governments of various African states to support them through the blockchain revolution.
-Take the below tweet from the Ugandan Government as an example!
+Take this Tweet from the Ugandan Government as an example!

-To learn more about Temtum’s and the possibilities for African economies, get in touch below.
+To learn more about Temtum and the possibilities for African economies, get in touch below.